Graham-Cat/Log-Tower-Generator/walkthrough/05_omega_kernel.md

 ### And Now For Something Even More Completely Differential

-Now we have our first-order _partial_ ODE that can be solved using an integrating factor.
+Now we have our linear first-order _partial_ differential equation that can be solved using an integrating factor.

 $$\frac{\partial \overline{\omega}}{\partial x} + y \overline{f}(xy) \overline{\omega} = e^x$$